-$$F[\rho] = F[\rho, w = v{ee}] \tag{22}$$
+$$F[\rho] = F[\rho, w = v{ee}].$$ (2.21)

-The hope raised by eq.
-(19) is that it can be used with some simple approximation for $F[\rho]$.
+The hope raised by Eq.
+(2.18) is that it can be used with some simple approximation for $F[\rho]$.

-3.2 Difficulty of producing $F[\rho]$
+2.3.2 Difficulty of Producing $F[\rho]$

-Obtaining F for a given $\rho(\mathbf{r})$ is possible, but still difficult: a constrained minimization, as required by equation (21) is more demanding than a minimization without only the constraint of normalizing the wave function, eq.
-(18).
-The Legendre transformed form of F, eq.
-(20), requires first computing E for all v, but then no $F[\rho]$ is needed.
+Obtaining F for a given $\rho(\mathbf{r})$ is possible, but still difficult: a constrained minimization, as required by Eq.
+(2.20), is more demanding than a minimization with the single constraint of normalizing the wave function, Eq.
+(2.17).
+The Legendre transformed form of F, Eq.
+(2.19), first requires us to compute E for all v, but then no $F[\rho]$ is needed.

-Up to now, there is no systematic way to construct approximations for $F[\rho]$.
-In practice, F is replaced by some model, \tilde{F} : one speaks about a density functional approximation (DFA).
+Up to now, there has been no systematic way to construct approximations for $F[\rho]$.
+In practice, F is replaced by some model, \widetilde{F} : one speaks about a density functional approximation (DFA).

-Please notice that using eq.
-(20), due to the variational principle, the errors will be of second order in v for first-order errors in v.
+Note that when using Eq.
+(2.19), due to the variational principle, the errors will be of second order in F for first-order errors in v.
 Stated differently: there are many v that give values of F that are close.
-For example, adding to potential a very rapidly oscillating function yields essentially the same value F. (For this, and other examples, see, e.g., [32, 33].)
+For example, adding to the potential a very rapidly oscillating function yields essentially the same value F. (For this, and other examples, see, e.g., [31, 32].)
 Again, it appears to be of little practical importance to follow the line ρ gives v and thus everything.
-However, obtaining E_0 from eq.
-(19) is not necessarily affected by this problem once Fis known or can be approximated.
-One can even wonder if the existence of many density functional approximations with similar quality are not due to the indifference of F to changes in the approximation of an optimizing v in eq.
-(20).
+However, obtaining E_0 from Eq.
+(2.18) is not necessarily affected by this problem once F is known or can be approximated.
+One can even wonder if the existence of many density functional approximations with a similar quality may be due to the indifference of F to changes in the approximation of an optimizing v in Eq.
+(2.19).